Gaited Trail riding and Gaited Dressage

 I discovered that you don’t have to be in school to learn, but college put words to what I had already been doing as a student of dressage.
 For years I have been taking notes after each dressage lesson and clinic I’ve ridden at.
 I practice what I’ve been taught in efforts to form a new habit.
 I even take notes while watching instructional DVDs and while auditing clinics.
 I underline and scribble notes in the margins of dressage books I purchase.
 I think through the concepts presented.
 Then I try them out the next time I ride.

-My favorite way to learn is through lessons, but there isn’t anyone in my area who teaches gaited dressage, so between annual clinics with Jennie Jackson, my second most helpful way to learn is through video.
-Each week I set up my video camera on a tripod and record my ride.
+My favorite way to learn is through lessons, but there isn’t anyone in my area who teaches dressage, let alone dressage for the gaited horse, so between traveling clinicians with Jennie Jackson and others, my second most helpful way to learn is through video.
+Each week I set up my Pivo with my cell phone and record my ride.
 After each exercise, I stop and describe how it felt to the camera.
 Then when I replay the video, I can verify if what I see on screen matches what I felt from the saddle.
-(I guess you could call it a form of self-help gaited dressage instruction!)
+I guess you could call it a form of self-help dressage for the gaited horse (and rider) instruction!

 I became a student of dressage in 1988 with my first riding instructor.
 For 12 years she did a wonderful job coaching me from Training level through Second level competition with my Trakehner/Thoroughbred gelding.
-She taught me a solid foundation of the feeling of right and what to do when it felt wrong (at least from the German dressage perspective).
+She taught me a solid foundation of the feeling of right and what to do when it felt wrong (at least from the German dressage paradigm).

 Back then I felt like a traitor if I took lessons from anyone other than my instructor or dabbled with another training philosophy, so I became locked into only one view of riding.